Generating Image Adversarial Examples by Embedding Digital Watermarks: Abstract

 \section{Abstract}

-With the increasing attentions of deep learning models, attacks are also upcoming for such models.
-For example, an attacker may carefully construct images in specific ways (also referred to as adversarial examples) aiming to mislead the deep learning models to output incorrect classification results.
+With the increasing attention to deep neural network (DNN) models, attacks are also upcoming for such models.
+For example, an attacker may carefully construct images in specific ways (also referred to as adversarial examples) aiming to mislead the DNN models to output incorrect classification results.
 Similarly, many efforts are proposed to detect and mitigate adversarial examples, usually for certain dedicated attacks.
-In this paper, we propose a novel digital watermark based method to generate adversarial examples for deep learning models.
-Specifically, partial main features of the watermark image are embedded into the host image invisibly, aiming to tamper and damage the recognition capabilities of the deep learning models.
-We devise an efficient mechanism to select host images and watermark images, and utilize the improved discrete wavelet transform (DWT) based Patchwork watermarking algorithm and the modified discrete cosine transform (DCT) based Patchwork watermarking algorithm.
-The experimental results showed that our scheme is able to generate a large number of adversarial examples efficiently.
-In addition, we find that using the extracted features of the image as the watermark images, can increase the success rate of an attack under certain conditions with minimal changes to the host image.
-To ensure repeatability, reproducibility, and code sharing, the source code is available on GitHub\footnote{https://github.com/Y-Xiang-hub/Generate-Adversarial-Examples-By-Digital-Watermarking}.
+In this paper, we propose a novel digital watermark-based method to generate image adversarial examples to fool DNN models.
+Specifically, partial main features of the watermark image are embedded into the host image almost invisibly, aiming to tamper with and damage the recognition capabilities of the DNN models.
+We devise an efficient mechanism to select host images and watermark images and utilize the improved discrete wavelet transform (DWT) based Patchwork watermarking algorithm with a set of valid hyperparameters to embed digital watermarks from the watermark image dataset into original images for generating image adversarial examples.
+The experimental results illustrate that the attack success rate on common DNN models can reach an average of 95.47\% on the CIFAR-10 dataset and the highest at 98.71\%.
+Besides, our scheme is able to generate a large number of adversarial examples efficiently, concretely, an average of 1.17 seconds for completing the attacks on each image on the CIFAR-10 dataset.
+In addition, we design a baseline experiment using the watermark images generated by Gaussian noise as the watermark image dataset that also displays the effectiveness of our scheme.
+Similarly, we also propose the modified discrete cosine transform (DCT) based Patchwork watermarking algorithm.
+To ensure repeatability and reproducibility, the source code is available on GitHub.